-That’s why you should never put money in stocks you’ll need within five years, minimum.
+That’s why, if you invest in stocks, you should never use money that you’ll need within five years.

 Rule No. 2: Moderation

 Because the stock market is risky, it’s not the basket for all of your eggs.
-In the video above, I suggest subtracting your age from 100, and putting no more than the resulting percentage of your long-term savings into stocks.
+I suggest subtracting your age from 100, and putting no more than the resulting number as a percentage of your long-term savings into stocks.
 So if you’re 25, 100 minus 25 equals 75 percent in stocks.
 If you’re 75, you’d only use stocks for 25 percent of your savings.

 But as I also said, that’s just a rule of thumb.
 If you’re nervous, you’ve invested too much.

-I like buying individual stocks (you can see my online portfolio here) but it’s not necessary or, for most people, advisable.
-You can do perfectly well with a mutual fund, while at the same time lowering your risk and reducing your hassle.
+Buying individual stocks is fine if you’re up for the additional risk and have the resources, but it’s not necessary or, for most people, advisable.
+You can do perfectly well with a mutual fund or ETF, while at the same time limiting your risk and reducing your hassle.

 Rule No. 4: No trying to time the market